What is Taxable Income

 2 min

-Sources of income considered for taxation
+Sources of taxable income

 The Indian Income Tax Act, 1961, classifies income into five main categories.
 Here is a quick look: